Still Life Painting for Kids

 - Now it's time to paint!
 A still life features natural and/or man-made objects against a bare or static background.
 If you're doing this activity in the spring, take a nature walk with your child to find wildflowers or flowers from your own garden to use in her still life (be sure you have permission to cut or pick any flowers you find).
 If it isn't spring or wildflowers aren't readily available, you can also buy a bouquet from the florist.

 - Once home, help her arrange the flowers in a vase and display it in a location where she can easily draw and paint undisturbed, like the kitchen table.
 If possible, place the vase against as bare a background as possible, such as an empty wall.

 - Now on to painting.
 Encourage her to lightly sketch out the still life before she begins painting to get a rough idea of the positioning of the shapes and lines and figure out the composition.

-When her painting is finished, display it on the wall in a decorative frame just like in a real museum!
+When her painting is finished, display it on the wall in a decorative frame so it looks just like a painting in a real museum!